projf/projf-explore/graphics/hardware-sprites/README.md

 ## Verilator SDL Simulation

-You can simulate these designs on your PC using Verilator and SDL.
+You can simulate these designs on your computer using Verilator and SDL.
 The [Simulation README](sim/README.md) has build instructions.
-If you're new to Verilator sims, check out [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).

 ## Linting